RCollins13/HumanIdiogramLibrary/README.md

   * Some cytobands have been omitted in the interest of visual aesthetics.

 ### Questions?
 Comments?
 Requests?
 Profound philosophical musings?
-Just want to chat about science?
 Feel free to contact me [via email](mailto:rlcollins@g.harvard.edu) or [on Twitter](https://twitter.com/ryanlcollins13).

 ### Three-Line Bio